Frontend API

 An array of CSS ID selectors.

-Conversely, if you add an ID to this list after there is already content in the Localize dashboard, Localize will not display any translations within that HTML element, even if they exist.
+If you add an ID to this list after there is already content in the Localize dashboard, Localize will not display any translations within that HTML element, even if they exist.

 defaultLanguage